Skip to content

 2. Checks if the recording exists in the S3 bucket by calling the exists method of the S3Service with the key as a parameter.
 If the recording does not exist, it returns a 404 error.

-3. Deletes the recording file and metadata file from the S3 bucket by calling the deleteObject method of the S3Service with the key and ${key}.json as a parameter, respectively.
+3. Deletes the recording file from the S3 bucket by calling the deleteObject method of the S3Service with the object's key as a parameter.

 S3 service#